liam1472/argus-interactive-guide/docs-internal/DEVELOPER_GUIDE.md

 2. ✅ Commits and pushes to GitHub
 3. ✅ Creates git tag and triggers build workflow
 4. ✅ Builds app for Windows, macOS, Linux
-5. ✅ Uploads to GitHub Releases
+5. ✅ Uploads to GitHub Releases with changelog
-6. ✅ Users with old app will receive update notification
+6. ✅ Users with old app will receive update notification (Windows/Linux only)

 ### Update Website Only (without releasing app)
 ```bash